 In estimating a model with push and pull factors using a vector of variables, our approach is similar to, for example, Forbes and Warnock (2012) and Rey (2013).
-Other papers have sought to capture global common factors by including time fixed effects in their regressions in lieu of external variables such as advanced economy interest rates and systemic risk (e.g. Cerutti et al. (2019), Goldberg and Krogstrup (2018)).
-Time fixed effects capture all factors that affect capital flow pressures in a given period in the same way across countries, and this approach is useful for assessing the extent to which EME capital flows are accounted for by a global financial cycle.
-However, our objective is to compare investor and manager responsiveness to each push and pull factor, rather than distinguish between the relative importance of total push and total pull factors.
-Hence, we use a vector of global push factors.
+Other papers have sought to capture global common factors by including time fixed effects in their regressions in lieu of external variables such as advanced economy interest rates and systemic risk (e.g.Cerutti et al. (2019), Goldberg and Krogstrup (2018)).
+Time fixed effects capture all factors that affect capital flow pressures in a given period in the same way across countries, and this approach is useful for assessing the extent to which if the manager reallocates capital the value of the asset will be different from the value if she had reduced or increased her position proportionally across all the assets in the entire portfolio.